tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

   type: "position_controllers/JointPositionController"
   joint: joint_1
 ```
-The joint state controller publishes joint states on `/joint_states`.
-Because we are only reading position values, only the position is reported.
-The joint controllers expose a topic interface to set joint goal positions.
+The _JointStateController_ publishes joint states of all joints on `/joint_states`.
+Because we are only reading position values from the servos, only the position is reported.
+The joint controllers offer a topic interface to set joint goal positions.

-The following launch file now starts the controller manager and the previously defined controllers:
+The following launch file now starts the controller manager and the previously defined controllers.
+Make sure to update the package name with the name of your package where the respective configuration files are located.
 ```
 <?xml version="1.0"?>
 <launch>